 If you have foreign number plates, don’t expect other drivers to cut you some slack and show more than the usual amount of patience or understanding.
 Not because they’re unfriendly, but simply because you’re not unusual.

-There are lots of cars without Viennese or Austrian number plates in Vienna, given the city’s international population, location in the middle of Europe on an east-west transit route, and closeness to other countries like Slovakia.
+Vienna has lots of cars without Viennese or Austrian number plates, given the city’s international population, location in the middle of Europe on an east-west transit route, and closeness to other countries like Slovakia.

-9. Don’t assume it’s right just because everyone does it
+9. Don’t assume it’s right just because others do it

 10. Drive on the right